Heslew/Final-Project-Serrona/Midterms /Activity - 3/README.md

 ---------------------------------------------------------------------

-* Familiarize students with basic sensor components used in IoT.
+*  Familiarize students with the basic sensor components that can be used in IoT

-* Integrate multiple sensors into an Arduino circuit.
+*   Integrate these sensor components in an Arduino circuit

-* Implement a simple fire detection mechanism using sensor data
+*   Create a simple implementation of a fire sensor
 ---------------------------------------------------------------------

 Concepts Applied